-For more flexible organization, images/files (and galleries) may be located in as many Collections as you'd like.
+For more flexible organization, images/files may be located in as many Galleries as you'd like.
 Adding a file to multiple galleries merely creates virtual copies of it and doesn't take up additional storage space in your account.
 (It should be noted that Collections, however, may only exist in one location and cannot be cross-listed in other Collections.)

 1. From the Center Pane of the Library, select the individual files you'd like to copy.
 From the Center Pane, locate the Actions drop-menu, and select Add to Another Gallery.

 2. Type an existing gallery name in the empty grey box and Libris will use predictive text to match any existing gallery name.
 Or, you can click the Create a new gallery link and create a brand new gallery for the files to be copied into.
 Name the gallery (Note: avoid naming your new gallery the same as an existing gallery) and set preliminary visibility settings (you can edit these later).
 Click Add to create the gallery.

 3. Click Submit to create the virtual copies and deposit them into the gallery(s).